stormpath/stormpath-sdk-java/OktaGettingStarted.md

 Get Started With Okta
 =========================

-Okay, so you've been using Stormpath for a while and now you want to check out out Okta.
+Okay, so you've been using Stormpath for a while and now you want to check out Okta.
 This guide will walk you through setting up a new account, creating an API token, and everything else you'll need to get up and running on Okta.

 Create an Okta Developer Account